 About the launch

 Sentinel-1A was launched on 3 April 2014 on a Russian Soyuz rocket from Europe’s Spaceport near Kourou in French Guiana, an overseas department of France.
+Sentinel-1B was launched from the same site on 25 April 2016.

 The Soyuz launcher is the workhorse of the Russian space programme, in continuous production since the 1960s, and a descendant in design terms of the R-7 rocket that launched Sputnik in 1957, inaugurating the Space Age.